Harsh-Arora-4114/Switch-or-Die-Game/README.md

 * Random module
 * Time module

+## License

+This project is licensed under the MIT License.

 ## Author

 Developed by Harsh Arora.

-## License

-This project is licensed under the MIT License — feel free to use and modify it for educational purposes.